covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 zypper install direnv
 ```
+{{/% code-blocks %}}

-**bash users - add the following line to your ~/.bashrc**
+**bash users - add the following line to your ~/.bashrc**:

 `eval "$(direnv hook bash)"`

-**zsh users - add the following line to your ~/.zshrc**
+**zsh users - add the following line to your ~/.zshrc**:

 `eval "$(direnv hook zsh)"`

-After adding this line do not forget to source your bash / powershell config with the following, by running it in your terminal
+After adding this line do not forget to source your bash / powershell config with the following, by running it in your terminal.

 `source ~/.zshrc`